Sorcerian: Release

-It was originally released for the NEC PC-8801 in 1987, and was later ported to other personal computer platforms such as the NEC PC-9801, the NEC PC-88VA, the Sharp X1 Turbo, and the MSX2, for which it was released under the title Dragon Slayer V: Sorcerian.
-An English version for MS-DOS PCs was published by Sierra Entertainment in 1990, ports for the Atari ST, Commodore Amiga, Apple IIGS and Macintosh platforms were announced, but not released.
+Sorcerian was originally released for the NEC PC-8801 in 1987, and was later ported to other personal computer platforms such as the NEC PC-9801, the NEC PC-88VA, the Sharp X1 Turbo, and the MSX2, for which it was released under the title Dragon Slayer V: Sorcerian.
+An English version for MS-DOS was published by Sierra Entertainment in 1990.
+Ports for the Atari ST, Amiga, Apple IIGS and Macintosh platforms were announced but not released.

 In 1997, Falcom released Sorcerian Forever for Microsoft Windows-based PCs.
-In 2000, Falcom released Sorcerian Original, a remake of Sorcerian for Microsoft Windows-based PCs.
-In addition, console versions of Sorcerian with somewhat differing content from their PC counterparts were developed: A version for the Mega Drive was developed by Sega, a version for the PC Engine CD was developed by Victor Musical Industries, and a version for the Dreamcast was developed by Victor Interactive Software.
-The Mega Drive version was re-released on the Wii's Virtual Console on September 16, 2008.
-An iOS version was released on January 20, 2012 by Aeria Inc. Base game includes 5 free scenarios, maximum party size of 5 characters.
-Pay versions include 10 extra scenarios, maximum party size of 10 characters.
+In 2000, Falcom released Sorcerian Original, a remake of Sorcerian for Windows-based PCs.
+In addition, console versions of Sorcerian with somewhat differing content from their PC counterparts were developed: a version for the Mega Drive was developed by Sega, a version for the PC Engine CD was developed by Victor Musical Industries, and a version for the Dreamcast titled Sorcerian: Shichisei Mahou no Shito was developed by Exe-Create and Media JuGGLer.
+The Mega Drive version was re-released on the Wii's Virtual Console in September 2008.
+An iOS version was released in January 2012, by Aeria Inc. The base game includes five free scenarios and a maximum party size of five characters.
+Pay versions include 10 extra scenarios, with a maximum party size of 10 characters.